WillYuweiWu/bootcamp_will_wu/project/README.md

 When handling the actual dataset, I only use the first 2 functions, since no column needs to be normalized at this stage.

+## Stage 07 - Outlier Analysis

+### Outlier Assumptions

+- The IQR method assumes that the distribution is reasonably symmetric and that values lying beyond 1.5 × IQR from the quartiles are unusually extreme.
+It works well for skewed but not heavily tailed distributions.

+- The Z-Score method assumes normality of the data.
+Values more than $3\sigma$ from $\mu$ are flagged as outliers.
+This method may mis-identify points if the underlying distribution is skewed.

+- Winsorization assumes that extreme values are likely noise or errors, not genuine signals, and caps them into a centrain boundary, in this case the 5th – 95th percentile.
+This prevents extreme values from dominating summary statistics, but assumes trimming extremes does not discard meaningful information.

+### Potential Risks

+- High trading volumes for the S&P 500 might not always be errors but rather reflections of market events.
+Treating them as outliers risks discarding meaningful signals.

+- The cutoff values are arbitrary.
+Different thresholds may classify different observations as outliers, leading to inconsistent results.

+- Removing or winsorizing outliers alters the distribution, variance, and correlation structure.
+This can understate the true volatility of trading activity.

 ## Repo Plan

 - `data`: raw and processed data of VIX and S&P 500